 When an instructor says "you should have 3 - 5 sources" what does this mean?
 It means you need to find 3-5 different sources of information that contribute to your research.
 Think of sources as evidence for your claims or support needed for an argument.
 For example, a source might be:

 Be sure to find sources that reflect the discourse or discipline you are researching.
 For example, if you are writing an essay about a movie or film director, look for film reviews, articles about film genre or criticism, an authoritative website about film history, or an interview with the filmmaker.
 If you aren't sure about choosing appropriate sources, ask your instructor or a librarian for help.

 Your instructor may require sources from a specific source category: primary, secondary, or tertiary.

 Primary sources - first-hand observations of an event.
-Examples include eyewitness reports, historical documents, artworks and literary works, diaries, speeches, social media posts, newspaper articles from the time of the event, etc.
+Examples include eyewitness reports, scientific papers, historical documents, artworks and literary works, diaries, speeches, social media posts, newspaper articles from the time of the event, etc.

 Secondary sources - documents created after the event.
 Examples include biographies, editorials, reviews, historical accounts, articles in magazines and journals, etc.